Frequently asked questions

-Yes, when the Marche de l’espoir can take place in person, you can register on the day itself at the “Registration” stand in the Mont Blanc Rotunda.
+Yes, you can register on the day itself at the “Registration” stand in the Mont Blanc Rotunda.
 The “Registration” stand is open from 9.30 am to 5 pm.
 Please note: you cannot start the Walk before 11am (official start time)

 Of course, parents can accompany their children without having to register.
 However, as the Walk is also open to adults, they can look for their own sponsors and register as individuals!

 The Marche de l’espoir takes place by all weathers!
 Think of your boots and pilgrims if the sky is grey…

 Our dog friends are not accepted at the Botanical Garden.